Neuri-ai/whisk-parser/README.md

 ## Installation

-Please ensure that you have **updated pip** to the latest version before installing word2number_es.
+Please ensure that you have **updated pip** to the latest version before installing whisk_parser.

 You can install the module using Python Package Index using the below command.